Bootstrapping string models with entanglement minimization and Machine-Learning: Non-Linear constraints via Machine Learning

-A neural network is basically an input-to-output map with several tunable parameters.
-In our case, we use a fully-connected, feed-forward neural network that we implement using \textit{PyTorch} \cite{PyTorch}.
-Since we want to learn a two-variable function $c_{\ell}^{(n)}$, the input layer of our neural network is has size 2 (see fig. \ref{fig:OpenStringPINN}).
 Each input corresponds to a specific neuron in the input layer; so we have a neuron for each of the $\ell$ and $n$ inputs.
 The input layers are followed by hidden layers of neurons.
 The number of hidden layers required and their sizes depend on the complexity of the function that the neural network is trying to learn.
 We use 2 hidden layers, both of size 64.
 Each connection between neurons has associated tunable parameters called weights and biases and outputs a weighted sum of its inputs plus a bias.
 The output is then acted upon by an activation function before being passed on to the next layer.
 The activation functions add non-linearity to the neural network and are crucial for it to learn complex relationships between inputs and outputs.
 We use the very commonly used ReLU (Rectified Linear Unit) activation function defined as $\sigma(x)=max(0,x)$.
 ReLU is computationally simple, leading to a faster training process.
 The final layer is the output layer.
 In our case, it just has size 1 and gives the learned $c_{\ell}^{(n)}$ values for given input $\ell,n$ values.
 To ensure that the $c_{\ell}^{(n)}$ values our neural network outputs are always positive, as required by unitarity, we pass the output through the Softplus activation function defined as $\gamma(x) = \log(1+ e^x)$.
-We give the full details of the various hyperparameters of our neural network in Table \ref{tab:HyperTable} PINNs are a sub-class of neural networks where the loss function includes some physical constraint equations.
-The true solution to the constraint equations is learned iteratively as the PINN updates its parameters (weights and biases) every iteration (called an epoch) via the Gradient descent method to approach the minimum of the loss function.
-In our case, the positivity constraint on the $c_{\ell}^{(n)}$s is already imposed as the neural network output is passed via the Softplus activation function.
-The constraints that remain left to impose are fixing $W_{10}$ and $W_{01}$ to the open string values, and the non-linear $\lambda$-independence constraints.
-The task for the PINN is to maximize $W_{0,0}$ given these constraints.
-This can be achieved via the following loss function:
+We give the full details of the various hyperparameters of our neural network in Table \ref{tab:HyperTable}.